felixhj/sldl-gui-macos/README.md

 ### Installing sldl

 The `sldl` tool is the command-line interface for [slsk-batchdl](https://github.com/fiso64/slsk-batchdl).
+The installer automatically downloads and installs the latest version to your home directory (`~/bin/`) and adds it to your PATH.

-You can install it as follows:
+If you need to install it manually:

 1.  **Download**: Get the latest release from the [slsk-batchdl releases page](https://github.com/fiso64/slsk-batchdl/releases).
 2.  **Extract**: Unzip the downloaded file.
-3.  **Install**: Make the `sldl` binary executable and move it to a directory in your system's PATH, such as `/usr/local/bin/`.
+3.  **Install**: Make the `sldl` binary executable and move it to your home directory.
     ```bash
     chmod +x sldl
+    mkdir -p ~/bin
-    sudo mv sldl /usr/local/bin/
+    mv sldl ~/bin/
+    echo 'export PATH="$HOME/bin:$PATH"' >> ~/.zshrc
+    source ~/.zshrc
     ```

 ## Installation